HP Graphic Solutions

 “With the wider-format of the HP Indigo 20000 Digital Press, we are able to offer faster turnaround for on-demand client orders,” says Roastar President Will Reif.
 “But the press’ 30-inch width also provides the opportunity to create new bag designs and styles to enhance our offering to the market.”

 Many brands go to Roastar because they just need a small quantity of pouches.
 Death Wish often needs quick turnaround for volumes of 10,000 to 20,000, so with the HP Indigo 20000 Roastar is able to deliver quickly, with amazing quality, in an affordable manner.

-“As a growing business, our packaging changes so quickly and it could change overnight,” says Michael Brown, founder and owner of Death Wish Coffee.
+“As a growing business, our coffee packaging changes so quickly and it could change overnight,” says Michael Brown, founder and owner of Death Wish Coffee.
 “One day we’ll have only a couple of hundred orders, the next day we could wake up to thousands of orders.
-So that change in demand requires us to order at different times and sometimes change the whole packaging design.
+So that change in demand requires us to order at different times and sometimes change the whole coffee packaging design.

 “We’re always running seasonal products and sometimes the development of these products happens quickly and we have a product on the shelf within three to four weeks.
 Digital printing allows us to make these quick dynamic changes.”

 Initially Death Wish Coffee ordered around 1,000 to 2,000 bags at a time.
 Now they order up to 100,000 at once.
 “I think our last order was 200,000 bags and Roastar was able to deliver that within four weeks,” says Brown.
 “A traditional printer would take 12 to 16 weeks, so it was pretty impressive.”